CatoGit/collaboration-and-competition/Report.md

 ```

 After a disconnect from the GPU, the training was continued with the checkpoints from the first round of training.
 After another 510 episodes, an average score of over +0.5 was achieved.
+This means, a total of 2735 episodes were needed to solve the environment.

 ![Results](Results2.png)